A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Photo by Pixta

-Osu Shotengai (shopping district) is known as the first entertaining shotengai in Japan.
+Osu Shotengai Shopping Street is affectionately known as the "First Interesting Shotengai in Japan."

-The arcade allows visitors to enjoy shopping even on rainy days.
+The covered arcade roof shields visitors from rain and wind, making it comfortable to shop even on rainy days.

 Photo by Pixta